d-murphy/nysdrillteamsFE/README.md

 * connect track info icon to track page
 * schedule css not nice for mobile
 * env var
+* mobile css on all of the tables
+* add top 5 to tournament header

 #### Components
 * schedule view